izirku/iz-snippets/README.md

 # Iz Snippets Collection

-A collection of snippets, currently in it's infancy.
+A collection of snippets, currently, in its infancy.
 Included snippets:

 - Axum